suvarchal/IDV_teleport/README.md

                              Output bundle will be centered (TIME +- TIMEDELTA).
                              Default is 0seconds.
     -case CASE_NAME [CASE_NAME2 ...], --case_name CASE_NAME [CASE_NAME ...]
-                             Case name to prefix the bundle; by default case name will be selected from template bundle file -outdir OUTPUT_DIRECTORY, --output_directory OUTPUT_DIRECTORY
+                             Case name to prefix the bundle; by default, the case name will be selected from template bundle file -outdir OUTPUT_DIRECTORY, --output_directory OUTPUT_DIRECTORY
                              Set the output path to place the output;default is